IBM-Blockchain-Archive/car-lease-demo/Documentation/API Methods.md

 	Output:		 {"message": "Scenario type not recognised", "error": true}
 	Description: The user sent an invalid scenario type.
 	Solutions:
-				 1. Make sure the sent JSON contains a field scenario with the value "full" or "simple".
+				 1. Make sure the sent JSON contains a field scenario with the value "1_vehicle", "3_vehicle" or "10_vehicle".

 	Output:		 {"message": "Initial vehicles file not found", error: true}
 	Description: Cannot find the initial vehicles JSON file.